 Figure 1.
-A resilience metric framework is defined as "the probability of consequence X given threat Y".
+A resilience metric framework is defined as "the probability of consequence X given 10 D 1 threat Y".
 12 Figure 2.
-Critical Infrastructure Planning and Operations Timelines: The top-most vector 12 g represents operator knowledge and actions.
-The bottom-most vector represents various aspects of system design and operation.
-21 Figure 3.
-The Resilience Analysis Process: The steps of which progress counterclockwise f 8 rom "Define Resilience Goals."
-23 Figure 4.
-The resilience framework is a probability distribution of consequence to an extreme 8 event(s).
+Critical Infrastructure Planning and Operations Timelines: The top-most vector represents operator knowledge and actions.
+The bottom-most vector represents 21 Figure 2 various aspects of system design and operation.
+21 rigure 5.
+The Resilience Analysis Process: The steps of which progress counterclockwise f rom "Define Resilience Goals."
+22 Figure 4 The resilience framework is a probability distribution of consequence to an extreme 23 riguit 4. event(s).
 A resilience metric is a probability distribution of specific consequence to specific extreme event(s).
-27 Figure 5.
-Infrastructure system attributes that affect the resilience metric.
-29 Resilience Metric Framework Figure 7.
-Example of a PDF describing resilience in terms of economic impact (\$M USD) 35 Figure 8.
-Example of a PDF describing resilience in terms of lives at risk.
-35 Figure 9.
-Performance indicators through time for one particular hurricane instance 38 Figure 10 .
-After transforming the performance indicators into consequence and accounting for uncertainty (left), the consequences for all realizations are plotted as a histogram of consequences (right).
+27 Figure 5 Infrastructure system attributes that affect the resilience metric.
+Resilience Metric Framework.
+Example of a PDF describing resilience in terms of economic impact (\$M USD) Example of a PDF describing resilience in terms of lives at risk.
+Performance indicators through time for one particular hurricane instance • After transforming the performance indicators into consequence and accounting for 8 uncertainty (left), the consequences for all realizations are plotted as a histogram of consequences (right).
 This histogram in converted into a probability density function, and is a resilience metric.
-39 Figure 11 • To analyze an investment alternative for resilience improvement, the resilience metric for the unimproved system is compared to that for the improvement alternative .
-Incremental cost of reliability. .
-Hypothetical outage, system, and total cost as functions of reliability level .
+39 Figure 11 • To analyze an investment alternative for resilience improvement, the resilience metric for the unimproved system is compared to that for the improvement alternative 40 Figure 13 .
+Incremental cost of reliability.
+53 · Hypothetical outage, system, and total cost as functions of reliability level .
 Variation of reserve requirements with respect to customer outage costs Decision-control architecture for grid resilience.
-0 IEEE 118 Bus Electrical Test System. .
-Threat scenario tree representing three "children" nodes.
-Detailed expansion of the hurricane threat.
-Damage realizations for a Category 2 hurricane, landfall at high tide. • Example function relating MW not served at a bus to economic loss .
-Resilience metric for the baseline system.
-77 Figure 22 • Resilience metrics for the same system under economic dispatch (left) and resilience dispatch (right) .
-Resilience metric focused on restoration and recovery.
-78 Figure 24 .
-Resilience metrics showing improvements over baseline by adding flood walls (left) = ^ D ' A and burying electrical cables (right).
-79 Figure 25 • Resilience metrics showing improvements over baseline by combining the addition of flood walls with buried electrical cables.
-The optimization algorithm selected the 0.0 mix of each, constrained to \$100M total.
+IEEE 118 Bus Electrical Test System .
+Threat scenario tree representing three "children" nodes Detailed expansion of the hurricane threat.
+Damage realizations for a Category 2 hurricane, landfall at high tide. • Example function relating MW not served at a bus to economic loss • Resilience metric for the baseline system.
+77 Figure 22 • Resilience metrics for the same system under economic dispatch (left) and resilience D· A2 dispatch (right) • Resilience metric focused on restoration and recovery. /8 Figure 24 • Resilience metrics showing improvements over baseline by adding flood walls (left) 70 Figure 25 and burying electrical cables (right). /9 r igure 25 • Resilience metrics showing improvements over baseline by combining the addition of flood walls with buried electrical cables.
+The optimization algorithm selected the 00 mix of each, constrained to \$100M total.
 80